Innisfail

 The level of cultural diversity witnessed in Innisfail was found to be above average when compared nationally for a number of language and cultural background related metrics

-Innisfail's cultural diversity was above average, with 18.9% of its population born overseas and 18.0% speaking a language other than English at home.
+Innisfail had a cultural diversity level above the average, with 18.9% of its population born overseas and 18.0% speaking a language other than English at home.
 Christianity was the predominant religion in Innisfail, comprising 56.2% of the population.
-The most notable overrepresentation was in the 'Other' category, which made up 7.4% of Innisfail's population compared to 3.3% across the rest of Queensland.
+Notably, the category 'Other' was overrepresented in Innisfail, making up 7.4% of the population compared to 3.3% across the rest of Queensland.

 Frequently Asked Questions - Diversity